dharik/grown-up-quiz/README.md

 # What is this?
-My plan is to put together a series of questions, based on my experiences, that might encourage somebody to start exploring those topics.
+My plan is to put together a series of questions, based on my experiences, that might encourage somebody to start exploring  topics related to living in the "real world."
 Eventually, I'd like to make it a guided quiz with explanations of why each question is important and links to resources to learn more.

 # The Questions